rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 - Copy the `Application (client) ID` and `Directory (tenant) ID` to be used later.

 ### Configure Kubernetes API Server
-Kubernetes provides a way to configure OIDC compatible identity providers via flags passed to the kube-apiserver component.
+Kubernetes provides a way to configure OIDC-compatible identity providers via flags passed to the kube-apiserver component.
 We need to the below flags while starting the kube-apiserver

 ```
 --oidc-client-id="spn:<application id>" \